This article requires an average reading time of 2 minute 5 seconds.

 “Pets teach us the greatest lesson in loving without expecting anything in return.”

 Your love for a pet will not cost you a thing.
 However, maintaining a pet does.
 From her experience mothering two medium-sized dogs for a decade, Janice estimates that it can cost between $200–$300 per month to upkeep each dog.
 This may seem like a manageable figure, but pets are for life.
-Considering the average lifespan of dog ranges between 10–15 years, pet owners are looking at spending $20,000 to $40,000 over the lifetime of caring for a dog.
+Considering the average lifespan of a dog ranges between 10–15 years, pet owners are looking at spending $20,000 to $40,000 over the lifetime of caring for a dog.

 One month: $200–300